 The best Amazon reimbursements service will handle the whole process on behalf of your business.
 They will manually check your Amazon Seller Central account to make sure no items get overlooked.
 They will track your shipments, handle returns and identify damaged goods.
 Then they will submit any necessary claims so you do not need to get involved.

 At Legacy Seller, we carry out an FBA audit to analyze your entire inventory, check for overcharged Amazon fees, and recover any money owed so your business does not lose out on income.
-We review your account and file any eligible claims every two weeks -- unlike some services that file every few months.
+We review your account and file any eligible claims daily -- unlike some services that file every few months.

 Contact us today to learn more about how our Amazon FBA reimbursement service can work for your business and how you can benefit from our referral program.